 Sprained finger taping techniques.
-The finger buddy technique is used to tape an injury finger to an adjacent one.
+The finger buddy technique is used to tape an injured finger to an adjacent one.
 The second technique is for support taping for a finger sprain injury at the based of the finger (MTP joint).

 On this page: